List of Rocky characters: Paulie Pennino

-When Rocky, now heavyweight champion, wins a number of succeeding matches and becomes increasingly wealthy and famous, Paulie becomes jealous.
-Wandering around drunk, he walks into an arcade hall, and, after seeing a pinball machine with a Rocky theme, he hurls his liquor bottle at it, destroying the machine.
-He is arrested and jailed.
-Rocky bails him out, but Paulie is still angry, claiming Rocky holds him down and owes him.
-Paulie briefly attempts to fight Rocky, who easily evades him, and the exhausted Paulie finally asks him for a job.
+Rocky, now heavyweight champion, wins a number of succeeding matches and becomes increasingly wealthy and famous.
+Paulie becomes jealous of Rocky's success, and is arrested after drunkenly destroying a pinball machine with Rocky's image.
+Rocky bails him out, but Paulie is still angry, claiming Rocky owes him.
+Paulie briefly attempts to fight Rocky, who easily evades him, and finally asks him for a job.
 Rocky agrees and hires him as a cornerman.
-Later, Paulie tries to fight the wrestler Thunderlips, who is strangling Rocky during an exhibition match.
-Paulie accompanies Rocky and Adrian to Los Angeles, but complains about the flophouse they are staying in, which annoys Apollo.
-At the end of the film, Paulie once again is happy about Rocky's victory.
+After Rocky's loss to Clubber Lang and the death of Rocky's manager Mickey, Paulie accompanies Rocky and Adrian to Los Angeles, but complains about the flophouse they are staying in, which annoys Apollo.
+Paulie is again in Rocky's corner as Rocky wins the championship back from Lang.

-Rocky gives Paulie a birthday present: a robot servant called Sico (an actual robot invented by International Robotics founder Robert Doornick) that fetches him drinks and snacks.
-Paulie's gruff, unsentimental demeanor is highlighted by the brusque disdain with which he initially treats his mechanical helpmeet - dismissing the robot as "a walking trashcan."
-Later, Paulie introduces the robot, now reprogrammed with a female voice, as "my girl" to Apollo Creed and claims that she loves him.
-Paulie accompanies Rocky and Tony Duke to Siberia to help Rocky train for his match against Ivan Drago.
+After Apollo Creed is killed in the ring during an exhibition bout with Soviet boxer Ivan Drago, Paulie accompanies Rocky and Tony "Duke" Evers, Apollo's former trainer, to Siberia to help Rocky train for his match against Ivan Drago.
 As before in Los Angeles, Paulie gripes about the weather and the austere conditions of the cabin in which they will be staying.
-Prior to Rocky's match against Drago, Paulie tells Rocky of the admiration and love he has for his best friend.
+Prior to Rocky's match against Drago, Paulie tells Rocky of the admiration and love he has for him.
+Rocky defeats Drago to avenge Apollo's death.